 Snoring in Females Questions and Answers

 Are you a woman who’s concerned about her snoring?
 There may be reasons to seek care.
-We’re sure you’ve got some questions about snoring in females, so here is Koala® Center for Sleep & TMJ Disorders’ Q&A on the subject!
+We’re sure you’ve got some questions about snoring in females, so here is Koala® Center For Sleep & TMJ Disorders’ Q&A on the subject!
 Please call us for more information or book an appointment online.
 We have 06 clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 One of the complications with men is that they tend to have a narrower air passage than women.
 If a woman has a narrower air passage than usual, this can cause or contribute to snoring, but there may be other factors involved like:

 – Age – As women age beyond 30, snoring problems become more common due to a change in hormone levels

 – Weight – Excessive weight also adds excess tissue around the neck, which can narrow or partially block the air passage

 – Pregnancy – Weight gain during pregnancy as well as surging hormones can result in expanding blood vessels in the nasal cavity leading to nasal congestion which minimizes air passage.

 – OSA – Obstructive sleep apnea isn’t as common in women as it is in men, but can still occur with snoring as a result